msmygit/docling-eval/docs/UnstructuredOSS_provider.md

    - No longer uses the non-existent `open()` method

 6. **Visualization Error**: Fixed in current implementation
-   - Visualization is disabled by default to avoid "Cannot visualize document without images" errors
+   - Visualization is now properly handled with graceful fallbacks
    - When ground truth page images are available, they are used for visualization
-   - When no images are available, visualization is automatically disabled with a warning
+   - When no images are available, visualization is skipped with a warning instead of failing
+   - The provider respects the `--do-visualization` CLI flag but handles missing images gracefully

 ### Debug Mode